 We are committed to maintaining the highest standards of business conduct and corporate governance, which we believe are essential to running our business efficiently and maintaining our integrity in the marketplace.
-We have adopted a code of business conduct and ethics for our Board members, officers, and employees, which, in conjunction with our Articles of Incorporation, bylaws, and Board committee charters, as amended, form the framework for our corporate governance.
+We have adopted a code of business conduct and ethics for our directors, officers, and employees, which, in conjunction with our Articles of Incorporation, Bylaws, and Board of Directors committee charters, as amended, form the framework for our corporate governance.
 All of these documents are available on our corporate website at www.mannatech.com.